envico801/reactjs-interview-questions/README.md

 ### 🧪 Quest for Perfection

 Some might say perfection is a journey, not a destination.
 In our case, these questions could be jazzed up for easier learning.
 Picture this: the first question transformed into a symphony of 2 or 3 sub-questions.
 Alas, as the harbinger of fresh changes, keeping track of when to split or modify questions is akin to herding caffeinated cats. 🐱

+_(translation) - These questions could use some tweaking to make them easier to learn, such as breaking them down into smaller questions._

 ## 💖 Support the Sorcerer/s